Top 50+ Embedded C Interview Questions and Answers

 • This involves managing both stack and heap memory efficiently and optimizing data structures to minimize memory footprint.

-16. Can you provide examples of how bitwise operators are used to optimize code for embedded systems?
+16. How are bitwise operators used to optimize code for embedded systems?

 Ans: